rspamd/docs.rspamd.com/docs/modules/ratelimit.md

 The following settings are valid inside `bucket` configuration:

 - `burst`: numeric value specifying the capacity of the bucket
-- `rate`: rate at which tokens are added to the bucket, expressed as numeric value (equivalent to messages per minute) or string (number per period)
+- `rate`: rate at which tokens are added to the bucket, expressed as numeric value (equivalent to messages per second) or string (number per period)
 Since version 2.0:
 - `skip_recipients`: if set to `true`, the number of recipients is not used as a multiplier Since version 3.1: